-A distinct feature of chemical synapses is their ability to filter temporal signals on short time scales, from minutes to milliseconds (Thomson, 2000).
-Signals arrive in the form of a temporal sequence of action potentials (APs) and a postsynaptic response depends on the precise timing of the associated AP and the recent history of AP arrivals at the synapse.
-Responses to regular streams of APs are typically either depressing in amplitude or facilitating, on successive APs (Zucker and Regehr, 2002).
-The filtering properties of synapses from a single neuron can depend on the postsynaptic target (Markram et al., 1998).
-Here we use information theory to quantify the frequency-dependent signal filtering characteristics of a mathematical model of the calyx of Held, a giant glutamatergic synapse in the medial nucleus of the trapezoid body (MNTB) of the mammalian auditory brainstem.
+A distinct feature of chemical synapses is their ability to filter temporal signals on short timescales, from minutes to milliseconds (Thomson, 2000).
+Signals arrive in the form of a temporal sequence of action potentials (APs), and a postsynaptic response depends on the precise timing of the associated AP and the recent history of AP arrivals at the synapse.
+Responses to regular streams of APs are typically either depressing in amplitude or facilitating, on successive APs (Zucker & Regehr, 2002).
+The filtering properties of synapses from a single neuron can depend on the postsynaptic target (Markram, Wang, & Tsodyks, 1998).
+Here we use information theory to quantify the frequency-dependent signal filtering characteristics of a mathematical model of the calyx of Held, a giant glutamatergic synapse in the medial nucleus of the trapezoid body (MNTB) of the mammalian auditory brain stem.

-The calyx of Held, unlike central synapses, is physically large enough to enable simultaneous recording from the presynaptic terminal and the postsynaptic target (Forsythe, 1994; Borst et al., 1995; von Gersdorff and Borst, 2002; Schneggenburger et al., 2002; Schneggenburger and Forsythe, 2006).
-In addition, the calyx surrounds the cell body of the receiving MNTB neuron, thus recordings of excitatory postsynaptic currents and potentials (EPSCs and EPSPs, respectively) are not distorted by dendritic filtering.
-Voltage clamp recordings reveal that repetitive stimulation of the afferent fibres of a calyx cause a strong frequency-dependent, short-term depression in the magnitude of the excitatory postsynaptic current (Borst et al., 1995).
-This short term plasticity (STP) has been attributed to a combination of various factors influencing the processes of vesicular exocytosis and endocytosis, and the sensitivity of the postsynaptic glutamate receptors (for a review see Schneggenburger and Forsythe (2006)).
-Mathematical models fit to such data require both fast components on a millisecond scale, describing vesicle depletion, release probability facilitation, activity-dependent recovery of the releasable vesicle pool and postsynaptic neurotransmitter receptor desensitisation (Weis et al., 1999; Trommershäuser et al., 2003; Wong et al., 2003; Graham et al., 2004; Hennig et al., 2007), as well as slower components on a scale of seconds, describing vesicle recovery, metabotropic glutamate receptor activation and calcium channel inactivation (Billups et al., 2005; Hennig et al., 2007).
+The calyx of Held, unlike central synapses, is physically large enough to enable simultaneous recording from the presynaptic terminal and the postsynaptic target (Forsythe, 1994; Borst, Helmchen, & Sakmann, 1995; von Gersdorff & Borst, 2002; Schneggenburger, Sakaba, & Neher, 2002; Schneggenburger & Forsythe, 2006).
+In addition, the calyx surrounds the cell body of the receiving MNTB neuron; thus, recordings of excitatory postsynaptic currents (EPSCs) and potentials (EPSPs) are not distorted by dendritic filtering.
+Voltage clamp recordings reveal that repetitive stimulation of the afferent fibers of a calyx cause a strong frequency-dependent, short-term depression in the magnitude of the excitatory postsynaptic current (Borst et al., 1995).
+This short-term plasticity (STP) has been attributed to a combination of various factors influencing the processes of vesicular exocytosis and endocytosis, and the sensitivity of the postsynaptic glutamate receptors (for a review, see Schneggenburger & Forsythe, 2006).
+Mathematical models fit to such data require both fast components on a millisecond scale, describing vesicle depletion, release probability facilitation, activity-dependent recovery of the releasable vesicle pool, and postsynaptic neurotransmitter receptor desensitization (Weis, Schneggenburger, & Neher, 1999; Trommershäuser, Schneggenburger, Zippelius, & Neher, 2003; Wong, Graham, Billups, & Forsythe, 2003; Graham, Wong, & Forsythe, 2004; Hennig, Postlethwaite, Forsythe, & Graham, 2007), as well as slower components on a scale of seconds, describing vesicle recovery, metabotropic glutamate receptor activation and calcium channel inactivation (Billups, Graham, Wong, & Forsythe, 2005; Hennig et al., 2007).